We may earn income from links in this post. Please read this Disclosure for details.

 It’s worth planning to spend a full afternoon here.
 The lavishly decorated main building, known as a Seiden, was the major venue for ceremonies and affairs of state.

-Important Update: In October 2019, the main Seiden temple and a Hokuden structure at Shuri Castle were destroyed by a devastating fire.
-Read more about the sad loss of this valuable World Heritage Site.
+Important Update: In October 2019, the main Seiden temple at Shuri Castle were destroyed by a devastating fire.
+Now, only portions of the castle are open to the public.

-Surrounding the immense main plaza are several halls in a wooden architecture, each containing exhibits including a replica of Ryuko king’s throne.
-The curving walls of the castle itself are quite unique and its massive, yet beautiful, concave gates were very effective for defensive purposes as archers positioned above the gates could easily protect the fortified walls from raiding Japanese pirates.
+The massive, yet beautiful, concave gates of the castle were very effective for defensive purposes.
+Archers positioned above the gates could easily protect the fortified walls from raiding Japanese pirates.

-The castle is illuminated at sunset which makes it especially photogenic at nightfall.
-Keiseimon Gate, located at the southeast corner of Shuri Castle was once the service entrance to the castle, and in modern times the neighbourhood behind it is home to Zuisen Distillery as well as several ancient Ryuku walking paths, sacred wells and shrines well worth exploring.
+In modern times the neighbourhood behind it is home to Zuisen Distillery as well as several ancient Ryuku walking paths, sacred wells and shrines.

 2. Relax on Naminoue Beach